SMKreyche/Personal-Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Steven Kreyche is a planetary scientist with skills in research, scientific communication, and technical writing.
-He is primarily interested in pursuing questions related to habitability in the Solar System and beyond.
-His research consists of work that uses numerical simulations to study how planetary rotational evolution behaves over time to better understand the conditions necessary for habitability.
-Steven is also involved in efforts to study Titan's hazy atmospheric limb, and collaborates with several stellar occultation networks that seek to observe distant Solar System objects.
-He is seeking a postdoctoral position to further his scientific research career.
+I am a planetary scientist at the University of Idaho.
+Primarily, I study the rotational dynamics of planetary bodies in the context of habitability.
+My other research interests include planetary atmospheres, stellar occultations, and exoplanets in general.
+I am currently seeking a postdoctoral position to further my scientific research career.

+During my time off I enjoy a variety of hobbies such as playing board games, mountain biking, and camping in the great outdoors.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}Cirriculum Vitae{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.